-Your Directors are pleased to present their Seventy Ninth Annual Report on the businessand operations of the Company (or "CG") alongwith the audited accounts for thefinancial year ended 31 March 2016.
+Your Directors are pleased to present their Eighty-first Annual Report on the businessand operations of the Company along with the Audited Financial Statements bothStand-alone and Consolidated for the financial year ended 31 March 2018.

 THE YEAR IN RETROSPECT

-The Stand-alone and Consolidated financials of the Company represents the continuingoperations for the year ended 31 March 2016.
-The operations assets and liabilities of thediscontinued operations have been presented under separate head.
+The stand-alone and consolidated financial statements of the Company represent thecontinuing operations for the year ended 31 March 2018.
+The discontinued operations havebeen presented under a separate head.

 DIVESTMENTS AND OTHER DEVELOPMENTS